redwoodjs/redwood/docs/docs/uploads.md

 db.comment.findMany(/*..*/).withSignedUrl() // 🛑
 ```

 ### Signed URLs

-When you setup uploads, we also generate an API function (and endpoint) for you - by default at `/signedUrl`.
+When you setup uploads, we also generate an API function (an endpoint) for you - by default at `/signedUrl`.
 You can use this in conjunction with the `.withSignedUrl` helper.
 For example:

 ```ts title="api/src/services/profiles.ts"
 import { EXPIRES_IN } from '@redwoodjs/storage/UrlSigner'